Digital Resource News

 - Mari Suzuki, Japanese Language Materials Librarian, Asia Library, University of Michigan Libraries (to 6/14)

-- Keiko Yokota-Carter, Japanese Studies Librarian, East Asia Library, University of Washington (Advisor to DRC)
+- Keiko Yokota-Carter, Japanese Studies Librarian, University of Michigan (Advisor to DRC)

 - Toshinori Egami, Librarian, International Research Center for Japanese Studies (Japan Liaison for DRC)